sftpplus/sftpplus-docs/docs/installation/windows.rst

 One option is to uninstall the existing Windows service for SFTPPlus, and reinstall it with the updated configuration path.

-We only need to reinstall the Windows service, not the whole SFPPlus installation.
+We only need to reinstall the Windows service, not the whole SFTPPlus installation.

 Start by removing the existing Windows service::